Donald Trump's budget: '2+2 = 7'

 (CNN)President Donald Trump is in the middle of his 9-day foreign trip.
 But the big news here in Washington on Tuesday was the release of his budget blueprint -- the administration's wish list heading into the next fiscal year.
 It landed with a thud -- as Republicans largely avoided even talking about it and Democrats threw it in the trash.
 Literally.
-For some perspective on what's in the budget, what's not and whether it all matters, I reached out to the man who knows more about the budget than anyone: Quorvis' Stan Collender.
+For some perspective on what's in the budget, what's not and whether it all matters, I reached out to the man who knows more about the budget than anyone: Qorvis MSL's Stan Collender.
 (Doubt me?
 Stan's Twitter handle is @thebudgetguy.
 I rest my case.)
 Our conversation, conducted via email and lightly edited for flow, is below.

 Donald Trump's budget: '2+2 = 7'